QiSiyu/CalSim-ANN/README.md

 ### Usage
-For detailed instruction, please refer to "matlab_manual.pdf".
+For more detailed instruction, please refer to "matlab_tutorial.pdf".

 To train ANNs on the given dataset, simply do the following:
   1. Open "trainANNs_single_output.m" (or "trainANN_multi_output.m" for an integrated ANN).